 III.
-Quantitative Reasoning
+Quantitative Reasoning (Attribute 03)

 Students must demonstrate basic competency in quantitative reasoning.
-The quantitative reasoning requirement is fulfilled by one of the following:
+The Quantitative Reasoning requirement is fulfilled by one of the following:

-- A score of 630 or higher on the SAT Math - A score of 28 or higher on the ACT Math - A score of 4 or higher on the Advanced Placement Exam in either Calculus AB or Calculus BC - The successful completion of an AU designated quantitative reasoning (QR) course (Attribute 03).
+- A score of 630 or higher on the SAT Math - A score of 28 or higher on the ACT Math - A score of 4 or higher on the Advanced Placement Exam in either Calculus AB or Calculus BC - The successful completion of an AU designated Quantitative Reasoning (QR) course.
 The following courses are currently designated as QR courses; the list is updated annually and posted on the Alfred University website.

 BIOL 226 Biostatistics

+BUSI 113 Business Statistics

 ENVS 205 Environmental Data Analysis

 MATH 101 Communicating with Numbers

 MATH 104 Quantitative Methods for Business

-MATH 107 Calculus Concepts for the Social Sciences

 MATH 151 Calculus I

 PHIL 282 Introduction to Logic

-POLS/SOCI 230 Introduction to Data Analysis and Statistics

-PSYC 220 Psychological Methods and Statistics
+POLS/SOCI 230 Introduction to Data Analysis and Statistics PSYC 220 Psychological Methods and Statistics

 SCIE 127 Doing Science